Only with cross-sector collaboration can we properly tackle the skills shortage.

-- Get priority access to our research, analysis, and trend predictions
+- Priority access to our full research, analysis, and trend predictions;

-- Contribute to the development of standards for the sector
+- Involvement in the development of standards for the sector;

-- Access advice on best practice in recruitment, training, and inclusion, from experts from the space sector and other relevant sectors
+- Access to advice on best practice in recruitment, training, and inclusion, from experts in the space sector and other relevant industries;

-- Be part of a powerful network of leading practitioners shaping the future of the space sector
+- Joining a powerful network of leading practitioners shaping the future of the space sector.

 We ask our members to commit to do three things: